principia137/Quantum-entanglement-swapping-protocol/README.md

 ## 2. Mathematical representation of quantum teleportation.
 Prepare four qubits q_0 ~ q_3
+q_0 : Alice
+q_3 : Bob
+We must observe that q_0 and q_3 share the same bit.

 To make bell state, we apply the hardamard gate on q_0 and Cnot gate on q_0, q_1.We call that state as |e_1> (H *q_0) X (q_1) = 1/√2(|0> + |1>) X |0>
 = 1/√2(|00> + |10>),